 About The Recipe

-When it comes to complex flavors, the greenish-brown baked paneer would win hands-down!
+When it comes to complex flavors, the greenish-brown baked paneer is equally delicious.
 Fresh herbs and aromatics make all the difference to this hariyali paneer recipe.

 It is quite an underrated recipe like roasted hariyali chicken legs.